-- Create a high-tech 21st century employment center within the City of Sunnyvale. - Improve the visual characteristics of Peery Park through architectural, landscaping, and pedestrian oriented improvements. - Support and attract the business of high-profile technology firms. - Develop activity centers to provide recreational opportunities for residents and employees, and alleviate over-use of existing recreational facilities. - Strengthen and provide opportunities for small-scale technology firms. - Provide opportunities to develop housing in a transition area to bridge the gap between residential neighborhoods and employment centers. - Improve multi-modal accessibility for parking and transportation to Peery Park, including a more pedestrian and bicycle friendly environment to reduce and improve the circulation of vehicle traffic within Peery Park.
+- Create a high-tech 21st century employment center within the City of Sunnyvale. - Improve the visual characteristics of Peery Park through architectural, landscaping, and pedestrian oriented improvements. - Support and attract the business of high-profile technology firms. - Develop activity centers to provide recreational opportunities for residents and employees, and alleviate over-use of existing recreational facilities. - Strengthen and provide opportunities for small-scale technology firms. - Provide opportunities to develop housing in a transition area to bridge the gap between residential neighborhoods and employment centers in a manner that would protect the privacy and security of existing residents. - Improve multi-modal accessibility for parking and transportation to Peery Park, including a more pedestrian and bicycle friendly environment to reduce and improve the circulation of vehicle traffic within Peery Park.